 Alcohol is part of every social occasion, from celebrations to casual get-togethers.
-We drink for all sorts of reasons, to help us unwind, to have a good time, to join in with friends.
-And if we’re feeling worried, depressed or lonely, it’s tempting to reach for a drink, thinking it will help us feel better.
+We drink for all sorts of reasons.
+For example, we drink to unwind, to have a good time, to join in with friends.
+And if we’re feeling worried, depressed, or lonely, it’s tempting to reach for a drink.
+We expect it will help us feel better.

-It's true that when we’re feeling stressed or down, alcohol in small measures can relax us or give us a temporary boost—but drink too much and after the high comes an even worse low.
+It's true that when we’re feeling stressed or down, a little alcohol can relax us or give us a temporary boost.
+But drink too much, and after the high comes an even worse low.
 Plus, alcohol is so socially accepted, it’s easy to forget that it’s an addictive drug.
-Rely on it too heavily and it can wreck your physical and emotional health, damage your relationships and mess up your job and other aspects of your life.
+Rely on it too heavily and it can have lots of negative effects.
+It can wreck your physical and emotional health, your relationships, your job, and other parts of your life.

-If you’re drinking to feel better, the facts make sobering reading.
-Most of us are aware of the physical health risks of heavy drinking, but reliance on alcohol also takes a heavy emotional and psychological toll—it can increase problems like depression and anxiety and plays a part in self-harm and in more than half of all suicides.
+If you’re drinking to feel better, the facts are sobering.
+Most of us know about the physical health risks of heavy drinking.
+But reliance on alcohol also takes a heavy emotional and mental toll.
+It can increase problems like depression and anxiety.
+It also plays a part in self-harm and in more than half of all suicides.

-We hear a lot about government guidelines for safe drinking, but alcohol has different effects on different people—it’s not just how much you drink.
-Other factors include your size, sex, ethnicity, the mood you’re in, how much you’re used to drinking, what’s going on around you, and what’s happening in your life at a particular time.
+Even though there are guidelines for safe drinking, alcohol has different effects on different people.
+It’s not just how much you drink.
+Other factors include your size, sex, and ethnicity.
+Alcohol’s effects also depend on your mood, your history of drinking, your surroundings, and what’s going on in your life.

-In Canada, many of us suffer from alcohol-related problems.
-You don’t have to be physically dependent on alcohol, or even drink every day, in order for alcohol to cause problems in your life—and it often happens gradually without you really noticing.
+In Canada, alcohol problems are common, from alcohol abuse to alcoholism.
+You don’t have to be physically addicted or drink every day to have a problem.
+It often happens over time, without you really noticing.

-If you have a family history of problem drinking or emotional and psychological health problems like depression or anxiety, you may be more likely to develop a drink problem.
-But there’s no simple reason why some people are more prone than others: it’s a combination of genetics, background, your own emotional state and life events—plus the fact that some us may have more addictive personalities than others.
+If you have a family history of problem drinking or emotional and mental health problems like depression or anxiety, you may be more likely to develop a drinking problem.
+But there’s no simple reason why some people are more prone than others.
+It’s a combination of genetics, background, your own emotional state, and life events.
+Also, some of us may have more addictive personalities than others.